ViktorRasev/Simple-E-shop/README.md

 # Simple-E-shop
-Very simple  responsive e-shop with shopping cart and search bar.
+Simple responsive e-shop with shopping cart and search bar.